Click on a question below to display the answer:

 A home warranty is a service contract that covers the repairs and replacements necessary to restore the appliances and mechanical systems in your home to normal operating condition.
 When you call our toll-free number, we will send a service technician out to take care of the problem.

-Our standard Home Protection Plan covers the heating system, central air conditioner, air exchanger, ductwork, interior plumbing, interior electrical wiring, water heater, sump pump, garage door openers, garbage disposal, trash compactor, built-in microwave oven, range/oven/cook top, dishwasher, refrigerator, washer, and dryer.
+Our standard Home Protection Plan covers the primary heating unit, primary cooling unit (air conditioner), air exchanger, ductwork, interior plumbing, interior electrical wiring, water heater, sump pump, garage door opener, garbage disposal, trash compactor, central vacuum, built-in microwave oven, range/oven/cook top, dishwasher, refrigerator, washer, and dryer.

 Some common exemptions are KNOWN pre-existing conditions (or unknown pre-existing conditions in homes that do not qualify for the coverage), appliances already covered by manufacturer’s warranty or recall notice, cosmetic and non-operational repairs (e.g. noise, corrosion), repairs resulting from owner’s negligence, acts of God, or situations beyond what could reasonably be considered normal usage (e.g. fire, lightning, pet/pest damage), defects caused by mildew/mold/rot/fungus/moisture, and damage to walls, floors, and ceilings.
 Our contract is meant to cover the “wear and tear” gap in your homeowner’s insurance policy, not to duplicate homeowner’s insurance coverage or a manufacturer’s warranty.
 Refer to the contract for specific coverages, terms, conditions, limitations, exemptions, and state-specific information.